-We are also introducing a staff volunteer scheme so non-clinical staff who are employed by the Trust who want to spend some time volunteering to support patients on the ward can do so.
+While we did not win the award, I was personally delighted to be the only Trust to receive a Highly Commended Award given the staggering amount of patients on the ward can do so.
 This is an important part of making sure there are opportunities for anyone who wants to give some time to support our patients.
 We are now aiming to make the next 12 months as successful as the year just gone.